 The reasoning behind that is those clients are your cheapest clients.
 They are already in the door and you don’t need to convince them of anything.
 They love you and want to continue to work with you.

 You may be worried about increasing your prices right now in our current situation, but Erin says now is the best time!
 People are actually expecting price increases right now.
 Since you may only be operating at 25% or 50% capacity, your clients understand that you need to charge more.

 Besides, you should have been increasing your prices every year since you opened and most likely, you haven’t been.
 A 3% to 5% price increase is normal.
 After all, your rent likely increases 3% every year and your taxes and expenses increase, so why shouldn’t your prices?
 So, now is the time to get your prices into current market value.

-Learn from Erin’s experiences and price your services properly.
+Learn from Erin’s experiences and pricing tips and price your services properly.
 You will have a healthier profit margin, can pay yourself more, and hopefully have systems in place that will allow you to work fewer hours than ever before!